geobtaa/geobtaa.github.io/docs/tutorials/01_types-of-geospatial-information.md

 ## Geospatial Information Types

-- Most GIS data is stored in one of the following data models:
+- Most GIS data, but not all, is stored in one of the following data models:
     - Vector
     - Raster
     - Tabular